monicamacosta/EcologicalOpportunityNecessity_FrontiersPaper/README.md

 # Ecological Opportunity and Necessity - Frontiers Paper

 This project contains code and supporting files that were used to perform the described experiments from Acosta and Zaman 2022 *Ecological opportunity and necessity: biotic and abiotic drivers interact during diversification of digital host-parasite communities* published in Front.
 Ecol.
 Evol.
-09 Februrayr 2022.
+09 Februray 2022.

 ## Summary of experiments